-Comic books have been part of adolescence since 1932 when the first comic book was printed.
+Comic books have been a major part of America's adolescence since 1932, when the first widespread comic book was printed.
 Some of the earliest comic books can fetch thousands of dollars at auction and are eagerly sought after by collectors.
 Is your old comic book collection going to pay for your child's college education?
-Probably not, but with a good price guide you can get an idea of how much your favorites are worth.
+Probably not, but with a good price guide, you can get an idea of how much your favorites are worth.

-Like many other collectible items comic books are evaluated according to their condition or grade.
-The better condition a comic book is in the more valuable it will be to collectors.
-When you are looking at a price guide, whether it is online or at the library, you will usually see different values given for the same book in different conditions.
+Like many other collectible items, comic books are evaluated according to their condition or grade.
+The better condition a comic book is in, the more valuable it'll be to collectors.
+When you're looking at a price guide, whether it's online or at the library, you'll usually see different values given for the same book in different conditions.
 Be honest with yourself about the condition of your comic book to ensure that you evaluate it accurately.

 - Mint: Like new with no defects, very rare

 - Near Mint: Almost like new but with minor defects such as a light crease or a small bit of color worn off the cover

 - Very Fine: Book has been read but has been handled with care

 - Fine: One major defect like minor tears or folds

 - Very Good: Book is complete but has major defects like creases, soiling, or tears

 - Good: Still readable but with many defects, soiling, tears, and wear